panoanx/ms-mano-unity/README.md

 > [!IMPORTANT]
 > The documentation is *working in progress*.
 Please check back later for updates.

-MS-MANO simulator is the unity program as described in the CVPR'24 paper [MS-MANO: Enabling Hand Pose Tracking with Biomechanical Constraints](https://ms-mano.robotflow.ai/).
+MS-MANO simulator is the Unity program described in the CVPR'24 paper [MS-MANO: Enabling Hand Pose Tracking with Biomechanical Constraints](https://ms-mano.robotflow.ai/).
 The simulator is built upon [RFUniverse](https://github.com/mvig-robotflow/rfuniverse), [Kinesis](https://assetstore.unity.com/packages/tools/physics/kinesis-physical-muscle-model-based-movement-206089) and [SMPL-X](https://smpl-x.is.tue.mpg.de/) body model.
 As Kinesis is a paid asset, we provide two ways for you to run the simulator:
 1. Purchase Kinesis from Unity Asset Store and import it to the project (you can modify the code in this way), or
-2. Use the pre-built binary in the [release](/releases),
+2. Use the pre-built binary in the [release](https://github.com/panoanx/ms-mano-unity/releases),

 We will provide the detailed instructions for both ways in the following sections.

 ## Installation

-### The first way: Purchase Kinesis from Unity Asset Store
+### The First Way: Use the Source Code

 #### Operating System
 The unity project is tested on both Linux and Windows.